proenterprise/yeenvoice/docs/settings.rst

 Account Management
 """"""""""""""""""

-Whether upgrading, downgrading or cancelling (we hope not!), manage your Invoice Ninja account via this page.
+Whether upgrading, downgrading or cancelling (we hope not!), manage your Yeenvoice account via this page.
 Plan Status

 View your current plan level (Free, Pro or Enterprise) and Renews status here.